 I'm Katie, a storyteller based in Brooklyn.
-I'm a writer, editor, and photographer whose work has appeared in Marie Claire, VICE, Refinery29, Lucky Peach, Roads & Kingdoms, On Being, The Rumpus, the Asian American Writers' Workshop, and elsewhere.
+I'm a writer, editor, and photographer whose work has appeared in The Ringer, Marie Claire, VICE, Refinery29, Roads & Kingdoms, On Being, the Asian American Writers' Workshop, and elsewhere.

 Most recently, I was an editorial fellow at Guernica magazine.
 As a Spring 2017 TED Resident, I gave a TED Talk titled "As American as Chop Suey" about my photojournalism project on Chinese restaurant workers in New York.
-The photos and stories of these workers are now touring the US as the exhibition Thank You Enjoy, which will tour the U.S. in 2019.
+The photos and stories of these workers are collected in the exhibition Thank You Enjoy, which will tour the U.S. in 2019.

-In 2016 I contributed to the documentary project She Is Syria, which chronicled the stories of women and girl refugees.
+In 2016 I contributed to the documentary project She Is Syria, which chronicles the stories of women and girl refugees.
 Previously, I edited award-winning books for Amazon Publishing and HarperCollins.
-In 2015 I relaunched Book of the Month as a box subscription service for books.
+I relaunched Book of the Month as a box subscription service for books in 2015.
 I also co-founded and served as editor in chief of William & Park, a digital magazine for creatives.

 A California transplant, I suffer from chronic wanderlust and an inexplicable need to collect cute things that don't fit in my apartment.
 I’m half Anglo-Irish, half Chinese, and a 4th-generation Chinese American.
 In another life I wrote about Chinatown, a place I used to live.

 Drop me a line at kayteesal [at] gmail [dot] com or sign up for my occasional newsletter here.